Soulmatters/soulmatters-Design/content/pages/_terms.md

 PAYMENT METHODS

-The Client has the posibility to pay our services by using MOBILEPAY.
-By using MOBILEPAY as method of payment, our client understands the extra fees which must be paid for this services.
+The Client has the posibility to pay our services with MOBILEPAY.
+By using MOBILEPAY as method of payment, our client understands the extra fees which must be paid for this service.
 Transactions are available for the folowing cards: Visa, MasterCard.
-The transactions platform which: 3D Secure.
+The transactions platform is: 3D Secure.

 PRICES
 Our prices are in national currency - RON.
 SOULMATTERS DESIGN is not registered as VAT payer.
 All prices communicated to client are the FINAL prices.